mydeveloperplanet/MyAICodingPlanet/refactor-code/README.md

 3. The LLM suggests to use a `DateTimeFormatter` to parse the date, but in this specific situation, this is not applicable.
 The `occurrenceTime` is a range separated by a slash, e.g. "2014-03-01T13:00:00Z/2015-05-11T15:30:00Z".
 4. It suggests to validate the input data, which is a good suggestion.
 5. A suggestion is given to use early returns, but the fix given is already present in the code.
-6. This time, also overall improvements and suggestions are given (e.g. to write unit tests).
+6. Also overall improvements and suggestions are given (e.g. to write unit tests).

 ## Prompt
 The most interesting suggestion is to break the code down into smaller, more manageable methods.
 However, no real fix was suggested.
 So, let's enter a follow-up prompt.